Contents:

 Produced by: Denver Mint

-The 1936 D penny is a very common numismatic creation in all grades, including but not limited to MS-67 Red.
+The 1936 D wheat penny value is an impressive one, as it is a very common numismatic creation in all grades, including but not limited to MS-67 RD.
 It is known for generally good strike characteristics and high-grade examples that are widely available, despite their genuinely intensive circulation.
-However, ultra-high-grade coins with flawless red surfaces remain highly collectible anyway.
+However, ultra-high-grade coins with flawless red surfaces remain highly collectible and show exorbitant 1936 D penny value results anyway.

 1936-S 1C